 To change the hypothetical, let’s say the same woman employee takes offense at sexual jokes and the boss sees her as a possible source of problems if she complains to HR.
 He knows he can’t fire her for getting offended by the jokes without getting himself in trouble.
 When she shows up a few minutes late, days later, he fires her for being tardy during the probationary period.
 Although it was legitimate to terminate her for tardiness, the underlying reason was discrimination on the basis of sex.

-If there is both a legitimate reason and a discriminatory reason for the termination, the law will support the legitimate reason if it is independently legitimate.
+If there is both legitimate and discriminatory reason for termination, employment law will support the legitimate reason if independently legitimate.
 So looking at our hypothetical, tardiness is the legitimate reason but we need to see if it is independent.
-In most cases we would look at other employees who were tardy during the probationary period and see what disciplinary steps were taken.
-If we find several other employees were tardy but were not fired, then it might prove the legitimate reason was just a pretext to fire her for discrimination.
-However, if we look at the records and find this boss always fires new employees who are tardy then it is probably independently legitimate and the courts would not provide relief to our hypothetical employee.
+In most cases we would look at other employees tardy during the probationary period and see what discipline followed.
+If we find other employees tardy but not fired, then it suggests the legitimate reason was a pretextual.
+If we find this boss always fires new employees who are tardy then it is probably legitimate.
+Therefore, the courts would not provide relief to our hypothetical employee.
 Keep in mind that these situations are fact specific.
 If you have been fired within your probationary period you should still consider scheduling a consultation with an employment lawyer to determine if you have a possible claim.

-Although the probationary period may make it more difficult to prove discrimination or other illegal action in the workplace against new employees, it does not mean it is impossible to prove.
+Although the probationary period may make it more difficult to prove discrimination or other illegal action against new employees, it does not make it is impossible to prove.
 If you believe your employer violated your employment rights, speak to an employment attorney.
 Visit the Texas employment law page to learn more about your employee rights in Texas.